References

 You can either:

 - Upload your reference letters as two separate files to the online application system.
-You may be asked to bring the original copies to your interview.
+If you are invited to interview, you will be required to upload both reference letters to the online application system no later than seven working days before your interview.

 - Submit your references to your local Chevening team directly.